 - Integral Abutments: a result of ongoing development, an integral bridge abutment is modeled as a monolithic structure.
 The support beams and abutment are joint-free, without bearings to support the bridge deck, resulting in maintenance cost savings.

 Working with your bridge designers, our professional engineers optimize the design of your bridge walls by conceiving the best geometrical and material solutions.
-We will analyze internal, external and global stability, bearing capacity, and the stability of underlying soil layers altogether to meet the long-term service life requirements for your bridge.
+We will analyze internal and external stability to meet the long-term service life requirements for your bridge.

 Our thorough review of your site conditions will consider and compare cost-saving alternatives for building your bridge abutments using Terre Armee retaining wall solutions.

-With historical success as the engineer’s choice to use Reinforced Earth® MSE for constructing bridge abutments, these structures, whether temporary or permanent are built using engineered backfill which is reinforced with a choice of engineered geosynthetic or steel reinforcements.
-These soil reinforcements are connected to any one of a wide choice of facing elements including concrete panels, steel panels, or wire mesh.
+With historical success as the engineer’s choice to use Reinforced Earth® MSE for constructing bridge abutments, these structures, whether temporary or permanent are built using engineered backfill which is reinforced with a choice of engineered soil reinforcements connected to any one of a wide choice of facing elements including concrete panels, steel panels, or wire mesh.

 This precast modular concrete “T”-shaped gravity wall is an excellent solution to build bridge abutments.
 The solution is perfectly adapted to support heavy dynamic loads (particularly railroads).
 Requiring an overall lower backfill volume as compared to other modular wall alternatives, cost savings are “built-in”.
 The potential to use onsite soils, as well as recycled and lightweight fill materials as backfill adds to the T-Wall® advantage.